amitchandi/WakeOnLanPI/README.md

 # ![logo](wwwroot/favicon.png) Wake on Lan PI

-**WakeOnLanPI** is a lightweight .NET web application that exposes a simple REST API for sending **Wake-on-LAN (WOL)** magic packets and **pinging servers to monitor their status**.
+A lightweight .NET web application that exposes a simple REST API for sending Wake-on-LAN (WOL) magic packets and pinging servers to monitor their status.

-Designed for Raspberry Pi (or any .NET-capable machine), it lets you remotely power on and monitor devices on your local network — perfect for home labs, servers, and media PCs.
+Designed for Raspberry Pi (or any .NET-capable machine), it lets you remotely power on and monitor devices on your local network.

+Intended for home labbers.

 ---